Santo Rosario de Pasig Church: 1996–2000

-Architecture of the Present Church
+Architecture of the present church

 The church has undergone a lot of renovations.
-At present, it is a modernized structure with art deco design.
+At present, it is a modernized structure with Art Deco design.
 Walls are made of concrete.
 The church has a high ceiling that promotes ventilation and steel framing to support its structure.
 Since it is well-lighted, it doesn't need artificial lighting at daytime.
 Stained glass is used for the windows.

 Pilgrim Church

 Sto.
-Rosario de Pasig was declared a Pilgrim Church by Pope Francis in a papal decree dated April 17, 2013 to mark its 50th anniversary and to celebrate the Jubilee year which will end on October 7, 2014.
-The Church's Jubilee Door is symbolic of the entrance of the pilgrims to the historic Jubilee Year.
-The other three Pilgrim Churches covered by the Pasig diocese are the Shrine of Saint Anne in Santa Ana, Taguig; Parish of Santo Tomas de Villanueva in Santolan, Pasig; and Our Lady of the Holy Rosary Parish in Lower Bicutan, Taguig.
+Rosario de Pasig was declared a Pilgrim Church by Pope Francis in a papal decree dated April 17, 2013, to mark its 50th anniversary and to celebrate the Jubilee year which will end on October 7, 2014.
+The church's Jubilee Door is symbolic of the entrance of the pilgrims to the historic Jubilee Year.
+The other three Pilgrim Churches covered by the Pasig diocese are the Minor Basilica Parish of Saint Anne in Santa Ana, Taguig; Parish of Santo Tomas de Villanueva in Santolan, Pasig; and Our Lady of the Holy Rosary Parish in Lower Bicutan, Taguig.